rprops/PhenoFlow/README.md

 beta.div <- beta.div.fcm(fbasis,n=1)
 plot(beta.div)
 ```
 It is often also useful to know the exact cell densities of your sample.
 This is performed by the following code.
-Additionally it quantifies the amount of High Nucleic Acid (HNA) and Low Nucleic Acid (LNA) bacteria as defined by Prest et al. (2013)., Monitoring microbiological changes in drinking water systems, _Water Research_.
+Additionally it quantifies the amount of High Nucleic Acid (HNA) and Low Nucleic Acid (LNA) bacteria as defined by <a href="http://www.sciencedirect.com/science/article/pii/S0043135413008361">Prest et al. (2013)</a>.

 <b>_Warning: the HNA/LNA partition is only valid for data gathered on a BD C6 Accuri flow cytometer._
 _For other flow cytometers the threshold (FL1-H = 20 000) should be adjusted according to the appropriate reference samples_</b>
 ```R